learn-co-curriculum/phase-0-macos-env-system/README.md

 1. Click on the Apple menu in the top left of the window.
 2. Choose "About This Mac" from the menu.
-3. Look for the version name (for example, "MacOS Big Sur").
+3. Look for the version name and number (for example, "MacOS Ventura 13.4").
-4. Look for the version number (for example, "Version 11.4").

 ### Check Your Work